Operations to find actor Julian Sands step up as federal agencies join search

 As of Friday, ground crews were still unable to continue their search efforts, due to evidence of avalanches in the area, and authorities said there was still “no time set” for when they would begin.

-The involvement of federal and state agencies marks a step up in the search for Sands.
+The involvement of federal and state agencies marks a step up in the search for Sands – which is to continue via helicopter only for now.

 The county sheriff’s department previously revealed that pings from the actor’s phone appeared to show he had been on the move heading further into the mountainous area of Baldy Bowl on the day he was reported missing – January 13.